 - Close your eye for a minute or two, and press gently on the side of your nose where the corner of your eye meets your nose.
 This helps to stop the drop from draining away and keeps it in your eye.

-- Repeat the process in your other eye if you have been told to use the drops in both eyes.
+- If you have been told to use the drops in both eyes, repeat the process in your other eye.

 Getting the most from your treatment